Title

 The Department of Information and Communications Technology Act of 2015 establishes the Department of Information and Communications Technology (DICT) as the primary entity for ICT development, aiming to ensure universal access to quality and affordable ICT services, promote emerging ICT, and establish free internet service in government offices and public areas.

-They must be a citizen and resident of the Philippines, of good moral character, proven integrity, and at least seven years of competence and expertise in ICT or related fields such as information security, data privacy, e-Commerce, or human capital development in the ICT sector.
+They must be Philippine citizens and residents, of good moral character and proven integrity, with at least seven (7) years of competence and expertise in fields such as ICT, IT service management, information security/cybersecurity, data privacy, e-Commerce, or human capital development in the ICT sector.

-The Information and Communications Technology Office (ICTO), National Computer Center (NCC), National Computer Institute (NCI), Telecommunications Office (TELOF), National Telecommunications Training Institute (NTTT), and all communications-related operating units of the Department of Transportation and Communications (DOTC).
+Abolished and transferred to the DICT: (1) Information and Communications Technology Office (ICTO); (2) National Computer Center (NCC); (3) National Computer Institute (NCI); (4) Telecommunications Office (TELOF); (5) National Telecommunications Training Institute (NTTT); and (6) all operating units of the DOTC with functions and responsibilities dealing with communications.

-The transition period is six months from the effectivity of the Act; during this time, existing personnel continue in holdover capacities until new appointments are issued.
+Transfer and reorganization must be completed within six (6) months from effectivity.
+During the transition, existing personnel continue to assume their posts in holdover capacities until new appointments are issued.

 Analyze Cases Smarter, Faster